Eligibility

 4. Application to challenge the CSCP certification examination must be submitted to the CSCP National Office no later than July 1 (EST) in the year the examination is to be taken.
 Applications received at the National Office later than July 1 (EST) will not be processed for that year.
 NO EXCEPTIONS.

-7. A passport-quality JPEG format photograph (head shot) of the applicant must accompany the completed application form.
+6. A passport-quality JPEG format photograph (headshot) of the applicant must accompany the completed application form.

-8. All appropriate fees (payable in Canadian funds) must accompany the completed application.
-A refund will be granted if a written request is received not less than thirty (30) days prior to the examination.
-There will be a $50 administration fee charged for all refund requests granted.
+7. All appropriate fees (payable in Canadian funds) must accompany the completed application.
+A refund will be granted if a written request is received not less than thirty (30) days before the examination.
+A $200 cancellation fee will be charged for all refund requests granted.

-Either Word or Excel spreadsheet are the recommended options for displaying the case information.
+Word or Excel spreadsheets are the recommended options for displaying the case information.
 Please ensure that each spreadsheet page is identified with the applicant's name.

 *The case requirements are as follows: